 9. In the Cloud

 The move towards cloud technology in the contact centre is unstoppable, and is being embraced by small and large centres alike.
 The cloud is often considered best by many because of its rapid scalability, portability, business continuity, and reduced reliance on, and cost of, internal IT resources and systems upgrades.
-Not only that, the cloud makes available to smaller contact centres technology that previously only larger centres could afford, including customer feedback systems, multi-channel contact and social media management systems, workforce management and knowledge management systems.
+Not only that, the cloud makes available to smaller contact centres technology that previously only larger centres could afford, including customer feedback systems, cloud based speech analytics, multi-channel contact and social media management systems, workforce management and knowledge management systems.
 (Check out our Tips for Contact Centre Technology Procurement.)

 10. Hybrid delivery